tsunami416604/azure-docs.hu-hu/articles/sentinel/notebooks.md

 ---
-title: Az Azure Sentinel jegyzetfüzetek használatával történő vadászati képességei | Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: Ez a cikk bemutatja, hogyan használhatók a jegyzetfüzetek az Azure Sentinel vadászati képességeivel.
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin